ucgmsim/qcore/wiki/Sources.md

 While we have five types of source-modelling (per [Source Modelling for GMSim](https://wiki.canterbury.ac.nz/display/QuakeCore/Source+Modelling+for+GMSim)), there are essentially only three source geometries we work with:

 1. **Point Source Geometry**: This is a 0-dimensional geometry consisting of a single point.
 The `qcore.sources` module uses the `Point` class to model the source geometry for a point.
 2. **Plane Geometry**: This a 2-dimensional source geometry consisting of a single plane.
-The extents of the geometry are it's corners.
+The extents of the geometry are its corners.
 The `qcore.sources` module uses the `Plane` class to model single plane geometry.
 3. **Multi-Planar Geometry**: This is a 2-dimensional source geometry consisting of a number of connected planes.
 The extents of the geometry are the corners of the end fault planes.
 The `qcore.sources` module uses the `Fault` class to model multi-planar geometry.

 Note that the term *2-dimensional* here refers to the dimensions of